matgargano/easy-responsive-carousel/readme.txt

 ...and the optional variables:

-- timeout => milliseconds to pause in between slides (default: 5000)
+- timeout => milliseconds to pause in between slides (default: 5000) don't forget kids, 1000 milliseconds = 1 second!
 - pause => if set to true - the slideshow will pause on hover; set to false - the carousel does not pause on hover. (default: false)
 - effect => "slide" or "fade" (default: none)
 - orderby => what to order the children posts (default: menu_order)